uyar/piculet/docs/extract.rst

 >>> from piculet import reducers

-The reducing function that returns the first element of a list can be used as:
+The reducing function that returns the first element of a list -as used in the examples above- is one of the predefined reducers:

 .. code-block:: python